acatiadroid/pybloxlink/docs/api.md

 * **api_key (str)**: The API key from the Bloxlink developer page.

 **Methods:**
+* **await close()**
+    Closes the client connection safely.
+You should call this when you are done with the API.

+    See `aiohttp.ClientSession.close` for more information.

 * **await lookup_roblox_user(discord_id, server_id = None)**

     Looks up a Roblox user from the given Discord ID (and optional server ID).